Help me publish this book:

 Areas of opportunity is a great place to start if you're looking for ways an engineer might work in this space or what some key questions might be.

-Meta-notes: what is here, and what is missing?
+Meta-notes (to self): what is here, and what is missing?

 - In general, this book is full of weird levels of specificity.
 The aim: provide broad context and increasing detail in promising areas.
 This doesn't always play out & can be corrected